 UK banks earnings preview: where next for the Barclays, Lloyds and RBS share prices?

-All three lenders are set to unveil their Q3 earnings next week and, with all stocks making gains after Boris Johnson agreed a new Brexit deal, their stocks could climb higher if results meet expectations.
+All three lenders are set to unveil their Q3 earnings next week and, with all stocks making gains after Boris Johnson agreed a new Brexit deal and could climb higher if results meet expectations.

 All three lenders release their Q3 earnings next week and, with the prospect of Britain leaving with a deal on October 31, if the bank’s record a decent set of results their shares could climb even higher.